 TaxJar, a SaaS focused on solving a sales tax problem, made helpful content a cornerstone of their go-to-market strategy.
 The idea of becoming the number one educator in the industry is not something new when we speak about subjects like marketing, where people like Neil Patel and brands like Hubspot ceding the entire space for a long long time.
 However, entering an industry like tax, you may see a lot of low hanging competitive differentiator fruits on your radar.

 Slack was designed to sell itself, with its simple intuitive product and a generous free plan.
 Even though the company has a sales department and adds elements of sales-led strategy as they expand into the enterprise market.

 The sales-led strategy works perfectly for B2Bs that sell services, and it’s partially how we find clients for our design services at Eleken.
-On our very first screen, in the upper right corner, you see the big bright shiny button inviting you to talk about your design goals and find out how we can help.
+On our very first screen, in the upper right corner, you see the big bright shiny button inviting you to talk about your UI/UX design goals and find out how we can help.

 Marketing Strategies for the Growth Stage